biouno/biouno.github.io/_posts/2014-07-07-Consistent-Reports-for-Data-Analysis.md

 <!--more-->

+## How it works

+### What you need:
+1. You need the Summary Display and Scriptler plugins
+2. You need the groovy code for **writeXMLProperties\_scriptlet**,  available from my [github repository](https://github.com/imoutsatsos/jenkins-scriptlets.git)

+### The Setup
+1. You write a simple configuration file for your report (for details see this blog)
+2. You add a Scriptler build step that uses the **writeXMLProperties\_scriptlet** to generate the XML file that the Summary Display Plugin parses.
+It uses the configuration file from Step 1.
+3. You add a Summary Display post-build action step to parse the XML file generated in Step 2.

+## Background
 When you perform some numerical, statistical or bioinformatic data analysis, the typical result can be assigned to one of two broad result categories.

 1. **Results** representing **new values** derived from the numerical transformations performed by the analysis (reshaped, normalized etc)